Have you ever heard of a job offer rescinded after a salary negotiation? If yes, you likely wonder if you should negotiate your job offer.

-Should you negotiate your job offer?
-If you know you won’t take it, then yes, negotiate.
 But what if you want the job?
 Or need the job?
-And you’re afraid they’ll pull the offer if you negotiate?
+And you’re afraid the employer will rescind the offer if you negotiate?

 It happens.
-Fairly often it seems.
 A Salary.com survey reported that 19% of respondents had lost a job offer because they negotiated.
-That’s almost one in five people.
-Like this:
+That’s almost 1 in 5 people.

-I’ve had two letters in the last week from people who negotiated and lost:
+I’ve had emails from people who negotiated and lost:

 Good Morning Donna,

-I just read a post you wrote, 10 Steps to Countering a Lousy Lowball Job Offer, and I almost started to cry.
+I just read a post you wrote, How to Increase a Lowball Job Offer, and I almost started to cry.

-I have been out of full-time employment for over two years.
+I have been out of full-time employment for over 2 years.
 In December, I was contacted by a recruiter at X Corporation regarding a VP, Marketing role.
-After NINE interviews, three phone screens and six in person, I was called about an offer.
+After 9 interviews, 3 phone screens, and 6 in-person, I was called about an offer.

 I have tried to call and email the hiring manager to no avail.
 BTW, I just saw the position listed on various job boards.